Fermented Cabbage

 PREPARATION

-1. Wash the cabbage.
-Remove the outer leaves of the cabbage head, if necessary.
-Then you can carefully remove a bit of the core, but it’s not necessary to remove everything.
+1. Wash the cabbages.
+Remove the outer leaves of the cabbage heads, if necessary.
+Then carefully cut out a piece of the core.

-Weight of salt = weight of cabbage and water x x/100-x (the x is the desired brine percentage)
+Weight of salt = weight of cabbage and water x/100-x (the x is the desired brine percentage).
+For a 5% brine: weight of the cabbage and water x 5 / 95.
+My grandmother used for each liter of water 1 tablespoon of salt.

 Note: